gentle-04muscles/Mimi-3506/archive/notes.md

 Innovation distinguishes between a leader and a follower.
 IoT If you can dream it, you can do it.
 I find that the harder I work, the more luck I seem to have.
 Server Response GraphQL
 Don't be afraid to give up the good to go for the great.
 Blockchain DevOps React Kafka Parallel Processing Dream big and dare to fail.
 Code Review
 Code Review Load Testing Microservices Virtual Machines Stay hungry, stay foolish.
 Edge Computing Act as if what you do makes a difference.
 It does.
 Distributed Systems Predictive Analytics
+To be the best, you must be able to handle the worst.
+Kubernetes Event-driven Architecture Kafka Big Data Sharding Blockchain Database Indexing Neural Networks Serverless GraphQL Version Control